 The KR2/KR2S is a classical american low wing homebuild.
 The S version is a improved version of the classical KR2, but you can still tell it was designed many years ago.
 The cockpit is still only 0,86m wide, no way you can fit two grown up men inside comfortably.
 The airfoil used is 100 years old, etc. The builders usually do a lot of modifications to the design, from widening the fuselage, complete wing redesign with more up to date airfoils and much higher MTOW to making it a single seater.
 However it's still a quite nice and capable design with many of them flying nowadays.

 The Jodel D11 is a all wood side by side two place French designed aircraft.
 It was first flown in 1950 and since then over 3000 pieces were built.
-The plans seems to be available.
+The plans are available.
 Very similar type (actually based on the original design) is the Falconar F-11A which has a bit larger cockpit and better stall characteristics.
 The spar is build as a single piece, therefore Jodel requires a lot of space for build and transportation in disassembled state will be complicated (8m long trailer for the wing...).
+Also the cabin width is slightly over 90 cm, not much space for two grown up men...

 The Asso line of aircraft are a true marvel of what you can build from wood.
 There are several interesting design of which the Asso X Jewel is the most interesting one.
 It looks like a fighter jet and was a true inspiration for aircrafts like Shark UL or TL Stream.
 When you look on the plane, the speed is the first thing that comes to your mind, it can fly at 300 km/h, has a retractable landing gear and is build purely from wood.